-*Update: All PA land-based casinos were ordered to close by March 17 by the PGCB.
+*Update: The Pennsylvania Gaming Control Board (PGCB) ordered all PA land-based casinos to close by March 17.

 Rapidly evolving situation with coronavirus precautions

-Gov. Wolf spoke in a press conference on Thursday, urging the cancellation of events involving large gatherings.
+Gov. Wolf spoke at a press conference on Thursday, urging the cancellation of events involving large gatherings.
 He also singled out Montgomery County, which has been hit the hardest by the virus.

 “No mass gatherings should be held, including conferences and rallies.
 By closing these facilities, we can control the spread of this disease, that’s the hope.
 And we can redirect our public safety and health officials to where they are needed the most.”